 The Northern side, that is, away from the river and facing towards where the house stood, is the soft — almost charming — complement to the South facade: the three arches are now of equal height, separated not by columns but by unornamented pilasters, with the elevation not being as dramatic as its southern counterpart.
 The keystones are now marked with ornamental shields: in the centre one finds the arms of the Villiers family, and on the sides the traditional anchors.
 Finally, Buckingham’s motto is carved on the frieze: in latin, “The Cross is the Touchstone of Faith”.

 Just like his colleague Inigo Jones, Nicholas Stone was widely influenced by Sebastiano Serlio and Andrea Palladio, especially by the former’s more daring and vivid style (that we would today associate with Mannerism), which frequently resorted to dramatic rustication and depth variations.

 The picturesque effect of this grand door was greatly reduced by the creation of the Thames Embankment which pushed the Thames’ waters 137m down.
 As W. Hutchings wrote in his 1909 London Town, “the presence of this beautiful structure helps one realise the difference which has been made by the creation of the Embankment, for whereas now it is some hundreds of feet away from the river, the steps at its base used to be lapped by the tide.”

-There is unique picturesque quality to the watergate today: it stands here, isolated, deprived of its original function, poetically reminding to the wanderer of the past, when its stones were still freshly carved, when York House was still standing, and when the Thames splashed its base.
+There is a unique picturesque quality to the watergate today: it stands here, isolated, deprived of its original function, poetically reminding the wanderer of the past of when its stones were still freshly carved, when York House was still standing, and when the Thames splashed its base.